loda-lang/loda-programs/programs/oeis/list5.md

 * [A265100](http://oeis.org/A265100) ([L04 program](265/A265100.asm)): a(n) = 9*A005836(n) + 5, n >= 1.
 * [A265104](http://oeis.org/A265104) ([L06 program](265/A265104.asm)): a(n) = A265100(n+1) - 6, n >= 1.
 * [A265127](http://oeis.org/A265127) ([L03 program](265/A265127.asm)): a(n) = prime(n) * 2^n.
+* [A265129](http://oeis.org/A265129) ([L10 program](265/A265129.asm)): Triangle read by rows, formed as the sum of the two versions of the natural numbers filling an equilateral triangle.
 * [A265185](http://oeis.org/A265185) ([L07 program](265/A265185.asm)): Non-vanishing traces of the powers of the adjacency matrix for the simple Lie algebra B_4: 2 * ((2 + sqrt(2))^n + (2 - sqrt(2))^n).
 * [A265186](http://oeis.org/A265186) ([L09 program](265/A265186.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 175" initiated with a single ON (black) cell.
 * [A265187](http://oeis.org/A265187) ([L05 program](265/A265187.asm)): Nonnegative m for which 2*floor(m^2/11) = floor(2*m^2/11).